heidi-holappa/heidi-holappa/README.md

 ----------------------------------------------------

 Background:
+- BSc in Computer science (GPA 4.92).
+  - MSc in Computer Science ongoing
+  - Focusing on Software development, embedded systems and data structures and algorithms.
 - MSc in Social Services with 10+ years of experience in the NGO field.
 Work experience:
   - data management, BI-tools and reporting
   - project documention
   - cooperation with ICT-stakeholders
   - international partnerships
-- Estimation: In Jan 2024 a BSc in Computer Science.
-Study-statistics (updated Nov 2023):
-  - Bachelor of Science progression: 177/180
-  - GPA: 4.97/5.00

 * 🌍  I'm based in Loviisa, Finland